sutageiza0/CRYPTCADA/README.md

 - **Sever Moderation:** CRYPTCADA also scans all posted messages for highly offensive words and has a 'logs' channel where all offensive or malicious messages and URLs are logged for easy moderation.
 - **Reddit Integration:** Fetch random memes or search Reddit for posts based on a query.
 - **Text Translation:** Translate between different ciphers and encodings, including binary, hexadecimal, and it's own new cipher "Chill++".
+- **GitHub Leaks:** Checking a specific GitHub leak for emails from a username.
+- **Password Generation:** Generate a secure password with a random mixture of characters and symbols and send it securely through an ephemeral reply.

 ## Setup